 A client comes to your therapy office for the first time.
 What impressions does your office design suggest?
 What does my therapy office design say about who I am and what this therapy experience will be?
 In my 40 years of practice, I have provided psychotherapy in over 15 different offices.
 And I have no doubt that each space had an effect on the therapy.

 My least favorite places to see clients were in hospitals and in church basements.
 These rooms were, in my experience, the least aesthetically pleasing settings I ever worked in.
 They just did not feel warm and friendly.

 The hospital therapy rooms were totally set up with practicality as the only consideration.
 The walls were neutral, the lighting terrible, the seating functional and institutional.
+These spaces did not have a therapy office decor.
 But of course, we were in a medical setting where sterility is highly valued.
 I just didn’t like it.